Perfect chiral quantum routing: Conclusions

-\textit{Conclusions --} In this work, we have focused on designing a device capable of routing quantum information, initially encoded on two input nodes of a network, to $n$ possible pairs of output nodes, which are orthogonal and mutually exclusive.
+In this work, we have focused on designing a device capable of routing quantum information, initially encoded on two input nodes of a network, to $n$ possible pairs of output nodes, which are orthogonal and mutually exclusive.
 Upon exploiting the formalism of continuous-time quantum walks, we have designed an optimal five-layer structure, named the Lily graph, comprising two input nodes, a chiral layer, a routing layer, and an output layer.
 The system's Hamiltonian has been engineered by leveraging both the chiral properties available for a quantum walker and the modulation of the graph's edge weights.
-The overall evolution ensures a perfect routing protocol, achieving unit fidelity, for both classical information (initially localized at a graph site) and quantum information (initially encoded in a superposition of sites).
+The time evolution ensures a perfect routing protocol, achieving unit fidelity, for both classical information (initially localized at a graph site) and quantum information (initially encoded in a superposition of sites).
 The selection of output nodes is achieved by modifying the phases of certain links in the routing layer.
-The time required for information transfer is universal, i.e., it does not depend on the number of outputs or the size of the chiral layer, and the overall protocol is robust, with the output fidelity being relatively unaffected by fluctuations in the interaction time.
+The time required for information transfer is universal, i.e., it does not depend on the initial state, on the number of outputs or the size of the chiral layer, and the overall protocol is robust, with the output fidelity being relatively unaffected by fluctuations in the interaction time.
+The process can be extended to qudit routing (i.e. routing of any arbitrary quantum state, even over large distances), and can be implemented in spin structures with the application of a suitable magnetic field.
 Our results demonstrate that it is possible to achieve perfect routing of quantum information on a network characterized by a relative simplicity, and pave the way for future developments, including the routing of entanglement.
 The Lily graph structure provides a robust and scalable method for quantum information routing, possibly enhancing the prospects for integrating quantum technologies into existing communication and computation infrastructures.